Mujanov3737/Fullstack-MEAN/README.md

 # Vacation Booking Fullstack
 This repository contains a fullstack web application that was built using the MEAN stack (MongoDB, ExpressJs, AngularJs, and NodeJs).
-The primary resource used to aid in development was Getting MEAN with Mongo, Express, Angular, and Node, Second Edition, which can be found here: https://learning.oreilly.com/library/view/getting-mean-with/9781617294754/
+The primary resource used to aid in development was *Getting MEAN with Mongo, Express, Angular, and Node, Second Edition*, which can be found here: https://learning.oreilly.com/library/view/getting-mean-with/9781617294754/
 ## Sequence Diagram
 ![Sequence Diagram_Travlr Getaways](https://github.com/Mujanov3737/Fullstack-MEAN/assets/75598761/1598a53e-2b22-4b85-a286-815db59357b4)
 ## Admin SPA without Login